 Flat Feet Correction Surgery

 When other corrective measures haven’t worked, flat feet surgery is an option that can correct the problem in one operation.
 The ultimate goal of this kind of surgery is to properly align the foot or feet to maximize comfort and support.
-In many instances, the patient will not only end up being more comfortable; they will be able to walk with better gait and for longer distances.
+In many instances, the patient will not only end up being more comfortable; they will be able to walk with a better gait and for longer distances.

 Types of Flat Foot Correction